jfhbuist/backup/README.md

 # backup

 These are bash scripts for making a backup of data to an external hard drive.
 The scripts use the unix utility rsync.
 One script is made for MacOS.
 The other is for Windows, to be used within Windows Subsystem for Linux (WSL).

 ## Get started

 To get started, you will need to configure the relevant config file (for Mac or WSL) to match your file structure.
 Fill in the locations of your data on your internal drive and on your external drive.
-Then, remove '_template' from the file name.
+Then, remove "_template" from the file name.

 Next, open a unix terminal.
 On Mac, this is the usual terminal, while on Windows, this is a WSL terminal.